cnesbit1/452-final-project/final_artifacts/final_report.md

 ## Summary of the project

 Our project is a Chrome browser extension that allows users to organize and categorize job applications.
 To do that, this extension will store job application details and your associated resume, present a clean view of all your current applications, and let you modify the status of such applications as you progress in your job search.
-It will also show when a company is letting your application stall and present associated stats of certain companies.
+It will also show when a company is letting your application stall.

 ---